This 2021 rodent study investigated mechanisms of sulforaphane’s persistent cardiac protection:

 This study used the same dose of sulforaphane as Broccoli sprouts activate the AMPK pathway, but stopped at six months (equivalent to a 34-year-old human) rather than continuing to eight months (a 42-year-old human):

 “0.5 mg/kg SFN in mice is converted to a human dose of 0.0405 mg/kg.
-In some clinical studies, the dose of SFN used to treat chronic diseases is usually higher.”
+In some clinical studies, the dose of SFN used to treat chronic diseases is usually higher.
+The dose of SFN used in this study is relatively low and safe.”

 - A disease condition existed in young adults that wasn’t severe enough for them to experience overt symptoms; and